AdobeDocs/commerce-admin.en/help/merchandising-promotions/price-rules-cart-create.md

 >[!NOTE]
 >
 >When using the `is not one of` condition with a _SKU_ product attribute and configurable product, both the parent and child product SKUs must be selected.
-To avoid listing all child SKUs in the rule, you can use the `does not contain` condition with a common SKU parts of a configurable product and its child products.
+To avoid listing all child SKUs in the rule, you can use the `does not contain` condition with common SKU parts of a configurable product and its child products.

 ## Step 3: Define the actions